Located in Kanawha County, Zerbe & Pence fights for its clients throughout the State of West Virginia

 Do not let a DUI arrest result in the loss of employment, your driver’s license, or more importantly, your freedom.
-The attorneys at Zerbe & Pence can guide you through this difficult period and help you avoid the stigma and consequences related to DUI penalties.
+The team of Zerbe & Pence can guide you through this difficult period and help you avoid the stigma and consequences related to DUI penalties.

 DUI License Revocation

 DUI license revocation may be pursued, in addition to criminal charges, as a separate administrative action against your driver’s license.
 This will ensue following an arrest for DUI in West Virginia.
 After your arrest, you can expect to receive a certified letter from the West Virginia Division of Motor Vehicles.
 The letter explains that unless you request a hearing, your license will automatically be revoked.
 If you receive an Initial Order of Revocation from the WV DMV, it is critical that you contact Zerbe & Pence to discuss your options.

 In order to prevent your license from being suspended after 30 days of receipt of the certified letter from DMV, you must request an administrative hearing timely and appropriately.
 Upon request of an administrative hearing, the pending revocation of your license will by put on hold so that you can drive lawfully.